 Surrounding each element’s nucleus is a shell which can only hold a certain number of electrons.
 Elements in the periodic table are broken out into rows based on the number of shells they have.

 Neon is in the second row, or period, which means it has two shells.
 The first shell can only hold two electrons, while the second shell can hold up to eight electrons, for a total of 10.

-To make it easier to read the periodic table, modern versions include color-coding which breaks out elements into their different groups, such as noble gases, metals, etc. Elements 57 through 71 and 89 through 103 are in separate rows because they are classified in different groups with different properties.
+To make it easier to read the periodic table, modern versions include color-coding.
+Each color breaks out elements into their different groups.
+Elements 57 through 71 and 89 through 103 are in separate rows to improve readability as well.

 By using the guide above, you’ll be able to read the periodic table with ease in no time!